 - Parking opens six hours before kick-off and is first-come, first-served on the Brookside Golf Course which surrounds the north side of the Rose Bowl.
 Prices average $40 per car day of or you can pre-purchase parking at ParkJockey.com so you don’t have to worry about having cash on game day and you’ll even save a few bucks!

 - There is also parking south of the stadium near the ball diamonds but most of the tailgating action is up on the golf course.

-If you want to ‘drive’ by renting a limo, RV, etc. and having a driver take your party to and from the stadium, be sure to purchase ‘Bus & RV parking’, which you can also find on Park Jockey linked above.
+If you want to ‘drive’ by renting a limo, RV, etc., and having a driver take your party to and from the stadium, be sure to purchase ‘Bus & RV parking’, which you can also find on Park Jockey linked above.
 If you go this route, you’ll either have to utilize our service for your tailgating needs or be prepared to find an open area to set up your tailgate.
 The bus & RV lot isn’t an ideal tailgate spot and is on dusty dirt.

 For more information on parking at the Rose Bowl, check out UCLA Parking Central.
 There’s also information on this site regarding season passes for UCLA Season Ticket Holders or Wooden Athletic Fund Donors.